chrisnoonan98675/site/xl-testview/how-to/create-a-custom-report-using-highcharts-demos.markdown

 - report
 ---

-For reports based on [Highcharts](http://www.highcharts.com/), XL TestView uses Python scripts.
+For reports based on the [Highcharts](http://www.highcharts.com/) charting library, XL TestView uses Python scripts.
 You can use the [demos provided by Highcharts](http://www.highcharts.com/demo) as a basis for Python scripts for custom XL TestView reports.

 Click **View Options** when viewing a Highcharts demo to get sample code in JSON.
 Copy this sample code to the Python script and add single quotation marks around all keys.